|Fri 10-05-2024, 10:00St Mawes, Cornwall||Sun 12-05-2024, 16:00St Mawes, Cornwall||Outdoor Girl||2 Nights||OG100524|

 The Wild Camping Code for Scotland will be followed so we leave no trace.

-Accommodation overnight & Covid – Are you brave enough to camp?
+Accommodation overnight – Are you brave enough to camp?

 The price of these voyages is set to include meals and camping overnight.
-We will accomodate you in a 2 person tent on your own if you are coming solo, or sharing the tent with a member of your household or bubble.
+We will accommodate you in a 2 person tent on your own if you are coming solo, or sharing the tent with a friend.
 There are full details of these mountaineering style tents in the accommodation section.
 The skipper has her own tent.

 Camping or Glamping not for you?

 If you really don’t want to camp and you are prepared to book more conventional accommodation ashore, Debbie is happy for you to come back in the morning and carry on with the next day sailing.
 There is no reduction in price, but we can probably give you a lift back to your hotel or cottage.
 Please let us know where you are staying when you book.
-Cottages, campsites ashore and hotels may be very oversubscribed in 2020 summer due to it being shortened by the earlier lockdown.
+Cottages, campsites ashore and hotels can be very oversubscribed, so please plan this as early as possible. price remains the same.

 Wild swimming and washing can be combined.
 Eco friendly soap products please if you bring your own toiletries.